Magni0/AllInOneMD/README.md

     for windows (cmd)

-    venv\Scripts\activate.bat
+    >source venv\Scripts\activate.bat

     for linux (bash)

-    source venv/bin/activate
+    >source venv/bin/activate

-4. Install requirements:
+4. Install dependencies:

-    pip3 install -r requirements.txt
+    >pip3 install -r requirements.txt

-    If you do not have pip a guide for it can be found [here](https://pip.pypa.io/en/stable/installing/)
+    If you don't have pip then a guide for it can be found [here](https://pip.pypa.io/en/stable/installing/)

 5. Then the app can be run by:

-    python src/main.py
+    >python {pathtofile}/main.py

 ## displaying documented endpoints